As you discover more about WordPress, you may occasionally come across references to the term blogroll.

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

-If the Links feature is not visible when you log into your WP backend, you can add it by installing a plugin.
-In this tutorial, you will learn how to add and manage links on your sidebar using WordPress plugins.
+If you can’t see the Links feature when you log into your WordPress admin area you will need to install a plugin.
+This tutorial explains how to add, edit, delete and manage blogroll links on your site’s sidebar using plugins.

 Link Manager